GOP-led House committee accuses Biden administration of misleading the public about Afghanistan withdrawal

 The House Foreign Affairs Committee report includes the overly optimistic statements spokespeople at the White House, State Department and the Pentagon made in the weeks and days leading up to the withdrawal, even as the Taliban was consolidating control of the country.
 One example cited a Pentagon statement that Kabul was not in imminent danger.
 Two days later, Kabul fell to the Taliban.

 In its investigation, the committee has conducted 18 transcribed interviews with Biden administration officials — including former ambassador to Afghanistan Ross Wilson, Gen. Austin Miller and former White House press secretary Jen Psaki, according to the committee.
-The panel also received over 20,000 pages of documents from the State Department following subpoenas for the materials, along with holding public hearings since the probe began.
+The panel also received over 20,000 pages of documents from the State Department, some obtained through subpoenas, along with holding public hearigns since the probe began.

-Secretary of State Antony Blinken did not testify in front of the committee for the report despite requests from chairman Michael McCaul.
-Last week, McCaul subpoenaed Blinken for testimony in a public hearing on the withdrawal from Afghanistan taking place later this month.
+Secretary of State Antony Blinken has not testified in front of the committee for the report, and last week, McCaul subpoenaed Blinken for testimony in a public hearing on the withdrawal from Afghanistan taking place later this month.

+The report comes days ahead of the first presidential debate between Harris and Trump, and with fewer than 60 days to go until Election Day.
+McCaul, a Texas Republican, said of the timing that it isn't related to politics, but comes as it's taken two years due to obstructions from the administration, adding that he's had to serve numerous subpoenas to gain documents and testimony.

+"Why is it important right now?"
+McCaul said on Sunday.
+"Because the foreign policy's at stake.
+What happened after Afghanistan impacted the world."

 The report includes recommendations to prevent a similar situation, including reestablishing a Crisis Bureau in the State Department and congressional action for the State Department and the Pentagon to maintain standard operating procedures.
-The report also calls for the Defense Department review of the Abbey Gate investigation to be declassified.
+The State Department has undertaken 40 actions from its own report that they say address some of these recommendations.

+McCaul said Sunday that the investigation will go "well after the election," adding that "we have a lot of unanswered questions" regarding the Defense Department and what happened on the ground during the airport attack.

+Rep. Gregory Meeks, the top Democrat on the committee, wrote in a letter attached to the minority's report warning that he anticipated a "partisan" report from committee Republicans, who he claimed have attempted to "politicize the U.S. withdrawal from Afghanistan."
+The New York Democrat argued that the Republican majority took "particular pains to avoid facts involving former President Donald Trump," while accusing them of ramping up criticism of Harris as Election Day nears.

 Local employees were "actively deprioritized" in the evacuation, and the report says many left the Kabul airport in tears.
 U.S. lawful permanent residents without American passports were beaten by the Taliban and denied entry, while there were also times when American citizens were beaten, including a 12-year-old boy from Virginia, the report says.